downingtim/GTPV-SPPV-PVG/README.md

 # Pangenomic variation graph analysis of sheeppox (SPPV) and goatpox (GTPV) viruses 🧬

-This repository contains the R and Shell scripts used for a comparative genomic analysis of Sheeppox Virus (SPPV) and Goatpox Virus (GTPV).
-The analyses focus on phylogeny, genetic diversity through Principal Component Analysis (PCA), and the distribution of Single Nucleotide Variants (SNVs) across the viral genomes.
+This repository contains the R and Shell scripts used for a pangenomic variation graph (PVG) analysis of Sheeppox Virus (SPPV) and Goatpox Virus (GTPV), focusing on analyses of genomic diversity.

 ## Repository Structure